MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

 #endif // __HELLOWORLD_SCENE_H__
 ```

-2. Immediately next to that, open HelloWorldScene.cpp and replace the contents with this:
+2. Immediately next to that, open `HelloWorldScene.cpp`, and replace the contents with this:

 ```cpp
 #include "HelloWorldScene.h"